 A red stallion with black wings snorting flame on gold|

 (Or, a stallion gules winged sable snorting flames proper)

-Aegor Rivers, often called Bittersteel, was a renowned knight and one of the Great Bastards fathered by Aegon IV.
-His mother was Barba Bracken.
-Bittersteel was the founder of the famed group of exiled sellswords, the Golden Company.
+Ser Aegor Rivers, frequently called Bittersteel, was one of the Great Bastards and a son of King Aegon IV Targaryen by his fifth mistress, Lady Barba Bracken.
+Aegor was the founder of a famed group of exiled sellswords, the Golden Company.
 In his personal arms, he combined the red stallion of House Bracken with black dragon wings from House Blackfyre, on a golden field.